Carne Asada Seasoning

 Glass bowl with measured garlic powder, onion powder, cumin, oregano, salt, coriander, red pepper flakes, chili powder, chipotle chili Pepper powder and Tajin.

-Spoon with Carne Asada seasoning. small glass, spice jar of savory Carne Asada seasoning on the side.
+Hand holding up a spoon fill of Carne Asada seasoning.
+Small glass jar of Carne Asada seasoning on the side.

 Tips for Using Carne Asada Seasoning In Recipes